 About this assignment agreement

-Use this assignment agreement to transfer one or more contracts between two parties where the agreement of the party to the original contract cannot easily be obtained or where the original agreement allows transfer without the consent.
+Contracts are assigned when the agreement of one of the parties to the original contract cannot easily be obtained, or where the original agreement allows transfer without the consent.

 The basic law is that A cannot transfer to C the obligations he has under a contract with B, without B agreeing.
-So what happens is that all three enter into a “novation” agreement whereby the proposed transfer is made with B’s permission.
+So what happens is that all three enter into another type of agreement - one of “novation” whereby the proposed transfer is made with B’s permission.

 Most businesses that need to set up multiple contracts make sure the terms of the contract allow them to assign the contract without permission of B. In those cases, an agreement like this one can be used.